carbonplan/cdr-database/methods/metrics.md

 Additionality refers to the causal relationship between the funds a climate project seeks and the climate benefits it claims.
 Establishing a connection depends on a counterfactual scenario that asks what would happen in the absence of funding.
 If the project will generate climate benefits but is feasible if and only if it receives payment, then the project is additional.
 If the project will likely generate climate benefits without the funding, then it is non-additional.

-Evaluating Additionality is critical but difficult because the counterfactual scenario can only be estimated, not observed — there is no “control” earth.
+Evaluating additionality is critical but difficult because the counterfactual scenario can only be estimated, not observed — there is no “control” earth.
 Additionality is also dynamic: it depends on highly contextual information that can change over time, such as price spreads between different commodities.

-We examine projects for contextual information around the likelihood of Additionality and provide values on a three point scale.
+We examine projects for contextual information around the likelihood of additionality and provide values on a three point scale.
 Projects with high marginal costs or technologies without commercial markets tend to have higher values.
 Projects with benefits that have already been promised to other parties, or where non-climate co-benefits justify their economics, have lower values.

 To some extent, a high additionality score is contingent on high specificity (see below).
 If a project lacks specificity and there is not a categorical reason to think otherwise, the project will likely also receive a low additionality score.